Frequently Asked Questions

 In 2020, recognizing the continuing need to address transportation in this corridor, DOT&PF adopted the PEL Study as part of the AMATS Metropolitan Transportation Plan (MTP) 2040.

-9. Didn’t you already study this project in the H2H EIS?
+9. Haven't you already studied this project in the H2H EIS?
 Why are you studying it again?

 DOT&PF started an EIS for the H2H project, but it was canceled in 2010.
 Connecting the Seward and Glenn Highways remains a priority in the AMATS MTP 2040.
 In a previous PEL Study (Midtown Congestion Relief PEL), DOT&PF re-evaluated the Midtown section of the H2H project along the Seward Highway (between Tudor Road and 20th Avenue).
 This current PEL Study is examining the area from 20th Avenue to Airport Heights Drive.
 Considerable time has gone by since 2010, when the need for connecting the Seward and Glenn Highways was last studied in detail.
-This study is re-examining the corridor’s transportation needs by looking at new traffic forecasts and new origin-destination travel studies and will examine potential alternatives and their impacts.
+This study is re-examining the corridor’s transportation needs by looking at new traffic forecasts, new origin-destination travel studies, updated community and transportations plans, and other data.
+It will also examine potential alternatives and their impacts.

 10. What has changed in the area since highway mobility needs and alternatives were last studied in detail?

-When the project area was last studied in detail, the Knik Arm Crossing project and a viaduct roadway connecting Gambell/Ingra to the Port of Alaska were still in the adopted transportation plan.
-Since then, economic conditions such as the ongoing recession are vastly different, and growth and land use development patterns are now subject to a newly adopted land use plan map.
+When the project area was last studied in detail, the Knik Arm Crossing project and a viaduct roadway connecting Gambell/Ingra to the Port of Alaska were still part of the adopted transportation plan.
+Since then, economic conditions have been vastly different, and growth and land use development patterns are now subject to a newly adopted land use plan map.
 For these reasons, traffic patterns and congestion levels are anticipated to be different from those studied in 2010.
-It is important to re-examine the transportation needs in light of these changes to ensure that the improvements are addressing the existing needs.
+It is important to re-examine the transportation needs in light of these and other changes to ensure that the improvements are addressing the existing needs.

 11. What problems will the study examine?